Kotlin/kotlinx-kover/kover-gradle-plugin/docs/migrations/migration-to-0.8.0.md

         }
     }
     ```
-    move the filters to commons for all variants settings
+    move the filters to common block for all variants settings
     ```kotlin
     kover {
         reports {